JetBrains/Qodana/topics/cloud-api.md

 ### Get project metadata by project ID
 {id="cloud-api-project-report-metadata-project-id"}

+<link-summary>Explore how to get project metadata by sending a request containing a project ID using the Qodana Cloud API.</link-summary>

 Get project metadata by sending a request containing a project ID:

 ```cURL